Should Walls, Trims, & Cabinets Be The Same White Paint Color?

 Oh, you are a GLUTTON for punishment…I like that about you.

-1. You already have WHITE CABINETS and want to paint your trim and/or walls white as well
+1. You already have WHITE CABINETS and want to paint your trim and/or walls white.

-2. You already have WHITE TRIM and want to paint your cabinets and/or walls white as well
+2. You already have WHITE TRIM and want to paint your cabinets and/or walls white.

-3. If you already have WHITE CABINETS & TRIM (and I pray they match each other) and you want to paint your walls white as well
+3. If you already have WHITE CABINETS & TRIM (and I pray they match each other), and you want to paint your walls white.

-4. You’re starting from scratch and want to use TWO or more whites in your room
+4. You’re starting from scratch and want to use TWO different whites in your room (I draw the line at two; three is a hard no – it’s so hard I’m getting excited).

 Staircase, white spindles, wood stairs, best white paint colour, Sherwin Williams Pure White.
 Kylie M Interiors Edesign, online paint color consulting

-Sherwin Williams Pure White walls, trims, doors, and ceiling.
+Sherwin Williams Pure White on walls, trims, doors, and ceiling.

 But before we start (seriously, I don’t stop talking in real life either; this stuff LIGHTS ME UP LIKE A FIRECRACKER!), I have one more important point to make…

-Regardless of what you read below, if you decide to mix and match whites, your BEST chance will be to use a TRUE WHITE on trim/cabinets and a white with a lower LRV on the walls – don’t do it the other way around unless you’re a hardcore pro, and even then…don’t do it.
+Regardless of what you read below, if you decide to mix and match whites, your best chance will be to use a TRUE WHITE or BRIGHT WHITE (listed shortly) on trim/cabinets and a white with a lower LRV on the walls – don’t do it the other way.

-You’ll also find a helpful blog post at the end of this one to check out.
+You’ll also find a helpful blog post to check out at the very end (you won’t regret it).

-First up, those of you who are starting from scratch creating your white palette…
+Let’s start with those of you who are starting from scratch with creating your white palette…

 CREATING A WHITE PALETTE FROM SCRATCH

-As mentioned above, I’m a big fan of using the same white on all surfaces and letting the SHEEN do the work for you.
-If you want to learn more about paint finishes/sheen, I have a great blog post, but here’s what I usually recommend…
+As mentioned above, I’m a big fan of using the same white paint color on all surfaces and letting the SHEEN do the work for you – but I have to let that go (although I do have a great blog post about paint finishes and sheen).

 • CEILING: flat